Welcome to Mexico City!

 Duration: 5 days, 4 nights

-Finish: Benito Juárez International Airport (MEX) -- Mexico City, Mexico
+Finish: Trip ends at Benito Juárez International Airport (MEX) at 10:00 AM.

 Airfare booking details will be sent after registration–please wait to book your flight until you receive further instructions.

 Travelers are responsible for international airfare to and from Mexico City.

 If you’re interested in immersing yourself in the heart of Mexico City and its culture, then this trip is definitely for you!
 Your Trip Leader will show the highlights of this capital city and take you to places locals love to go.

 -Physical rating: Light.
 There will be some long walking days while we explore multiple cities throughout the trip.

 Travel connects us.
 Community keeps us connected.

 Before your trip, you'll have the opportunity to join a custom WhatsApp Group and connect with other members of your group.
 Many travelers meet in the airport, or for pre-trip drinks if they are from the same city.
 Others coordinate plans to stay in a country after their trip.

 During your adventure, our Trip Leaders do their best to foster an open, supportive environment, where people feel safe to truly be themselves.